stackhpc/ansible-slurm-appliance/README.md

 ansible-playbook ansible/site.yml
 ```

-To prevent nodes from being inadvertently changed or destroyed this playbook
+To prevent nodes from being inadvertently changed or destroyed, this playbook
 locks the OpenStack instances.
 Any subsequent changes to instances (e.g. via
 OpenTofu) require running an unlocking playbook as described in [docs/operations.md#ad-hoc-commands-and-playbooks](docs/operations.md#ad-hoc-commands-and-playbooks).